ikem-krueger/ikem-krueger.github.io/_posts/2018-02-23-ccache-for-faster-compilation.md

 I was working on Debian, modifying GPicView.

+I have to edit the source and compiling them several times.

-I know that gcc, make, and some other tools create cache files, but they are thrown away, everytime the package is rebuild.
+I know that it is a time costly process and I know that gcc, make, and some other tools create cache files, but throw them away after the binary is build.

 So I looked for a way to keep the cached files, to speed up the building process.
 And that's where I found [ccache](https://ccache.samba.org/).